This is the time of year for the wonderful tree peony

 The tree peony is an ancient plant which was revered by Japanese emperors 1000 years ago.
 They flower from early April until late May …..The papery flamboyant blooms and interesting foliage gives the impression that the plants are delicate but they are not!

 This one is called Paeonia suffruticosa.
 It is also known as Chinese Tree Peony or Moutan peony.

 You can see it in the side border at Rosebud Cottage and find them growing in the gardens at Highdown near Worthing.
 The gardens are open all year and admission is free.
 They are within easy reach of Steyning.
 Details at http://www.highdowngardens.co.uk/

-Nymans has both vibrantly colourful summer borders and tranquil ancient woodlands.
+The gardens have both vibrantly colourful summer borders and tranquil ancient woodlands.
 There are constantly evolving planting designs and a rare and unusual plant collection.
-The comfortable yet elegant house, a partial ruin, reflects the personalities and stories of the talented Messel family, from the Countess of Rosse to Oliver Messel and photographer Lord Snowdon.

-Every day there are guided walks and talks in the garden and woods.
-There’s a small gallery in the house with changing exhibitions for every season, a secondhand bookshop, shop tastings and mobility tours of the garden and woods.
-I joined a guided walk which was excellent.
+You’ll find guided walks and talks in the garden and woods every day.
+There’s a small gallery in the house with changing exhibitions for every season and even a secondhand bookshop.
+I joined a guided walk which was very interesting.